damodarlokapure/top-k-decision-tree/decision-tree-top-k/README.md

 ---

-## 🎓 College Presentation & Viva Guide

-### Q1: What problem does Top-k Decision Tree solve?
-**Answer**: Classic decision trees use greedy heuristics to pick the single best split feature at each node.
-Greedy choices can lead to sub-optimal subtrees.
-Top-k decision trees expand search locally by considering the top $k$ candidate features before choosing a split, discovering trees with better overall generalization.

-### Q2: Why is `k=1` equivalent to Greedy?
-**Answer**: When $k=1$, the algorithm evaluates only 1 candidate feature—the one with the highest Information Gain.
-This is identical to classic greedy decision tree split selection.

-### Q3: How are candidate splits evaluated in this Top-k implementation?
-**Answer**: For each of the top $k$ features, a candidate subtree is constructed recursively.
-The candidate split yielding the highest local classification accuracy on the node's training subset is selected, using Information Gain as a tie-breaker.

-### Q4: What is the trade-off of using larger $k$?
-**Answer**: Higher $k$ values increase training runtime because $k$ candidate subtrees are evaluated at each non-leaf node.
-However, prediction runtime remains identical during inference.

----

 ## ⚠️ Educational Scope & Limitations

 This project is a **lightweight educational approximation** designed for clarity and viva presentation.
 It does not attempt to reproduce the full theoretical proofs or C++ solver optimizations from the original NeurIPS paper.